Forrester Study: 2 Trends Changing Consumer Banking

 How important is it for bank executives to address these preferences strategically?
 Nine out of ten banks indicated some level of concern about customers using multiple providers, while 40% indicated high levels of concern.
 Sustaining growth means accepting this new world, and engaging customers through technology in ways that are more creative and methodical.

 Watch our on-demand webinar to learn more about consumer trends — and how financial institution leaders should respond.
-“Mastering the Customer Experience: What Consumers Expect from Financial Institutions” originally aired on March 5 at 12 p.m.
-ET.
+You may also like our related article, Q&A: How Financial Institutions Can Leverage Customer Data.

 [i] How to become your customers’ favorite bank (even if you can’t be their only one.)
 A Forrester Consulting Through Leadership Paper Commissioned by Equifax.
 January 2019.